pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 used.
 If both the env var and the command line option are included the command line option overrides the environment variable with no warning.

-Environment variable options are not provided for command/subcommand options or arguments.
+Environment variable options are not provided for command options or arguments.

 In the following example, the second line accesses the server ``http://localhost`` defined by the export command: